If you are selling or renting out your property, whether through an estate agent or privately, you will need an Energy Performance Certificate (EPC).

 Diane is the managing director at Harland & Co.
 Diane joined Harland & Co in 1999 and has been a director since 2004.
 She deals with all aspects of property work but specialises in commercial property matters.
 Diane currently heads up the residential property department.

 - Simon Cowell

-Simon is the managing director of Harland & Co and head of its commercial property department.
+Simon is the head of our commercial property department.
 Prior to joining Harland & Co in 1996 he worked for Legal 500 firms in the North East of England and was an in-house property solicitor for a substantial plc.

 More about Simon Cowell